2025 Stats

-Anderson (2-0) earned the win Wednesday, allowing one run on five hits and two walks over six innings against the Red Sox.
+Anderson (2-2) took the loss Tuesday, allowing two runs (one earned) on five hits and one walk over six innings against the Yankees.
 He struck out three.

 ANALYSIS